PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 Enter your burner wallet address when prompted.
 - Burner wallets can be generated using [Vanity-ETH](https://vanity-eth.tk/)

+Next, you will be prompted to enter a private key.
+- Please not that this is *not* asking for the private key to your burner wallet.
-Next, enter the private key of the wallet used to mint the node.
+- Enter the private key of the wallet **used to mint** the the slot.

 ### Troubleshooting Errors